FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 OSPFv3 leaves.
 The tests exercise mgmtd writes, legacy CLI writes routed through YANG, negative validation paths, and cleanup after deleting and recreating an area.

+Deviation coverage follows the same mapping rule.
+A deviation that supplies an FRR default must have a positive test for the defaulted behaviour, such as bare ``auto-cost/reference-bandwidth``, bare BFD enable, or partial NBMA static neighbour writes.
+A deviation that marks an RFC leaf ``not-supported`` must have a rejection test, such as ``ospf/enabled``, ``interface/enabled``, BFD ``min-interval``, or NBMA static-neighbour ``cost``.

 ``tests/topotests/ospf_yang_startup_config/test_ospf_yang_startup_config.py``
 checks startup config-file batching in an isolated one-router topology.
 Its